Manufacturers show some progress with data mastery efforts, but much opportunity for growth exists.

 Jeff Puma is Content Director for the Manufacturing Leadership Council

-Survey development was led by Paul Tate, with input from the MLC editorial team and the MLC’s Board of Governors.
+Survey development was led by the MLC editorial team with input from the MLC’s Board of Governors.